rkrisztian/search/README.md

 * `excludePatterns: List<String>`

-	List of regular expressions to exclude directory and file paths.
-You can of course use slashy strings and dollar-slashy strings so you don't have to escape characters.
+	List of regular expressions to exclude directory paths and file paths.
+You can of course use slashy strings and dollar-slashy strings, so you don't have to escape characters.

 * `includeConfig: List<String>`